Yosuke-Onitsuka/TSL2561-Arduino-Library/README.txt

-This is an Arduino library for the TSL2561 digital luminosity (light) sensors.
+This is an Armadillo library for the TSL2561 digital luminosity (light) sensors.

 Pick one up at http://www.adafruit.com/products/439